-The desire to design for the needs of all beings makes the creation of habitat an central component of my work.
-I am in good company on the landscaper directory of the Backyard Habitat Certification program through the Portland Audubon Society and Columbia Land Trust.
-Native plants are multifunctional and critically important to creating high quality habitat so I emphasis their use in my projects while also helping clients make an organic management plan to mitigate invasive weeds on their property.
+The desire to design for the needs of all beings makes the creation of habitat a central component of my work.
+I am in good company on the landscaper directory of the Backyard Habitat Certification program through the Portland Audubon Society and Columbia Land Trust and on the East Multnomah Soil and Water Conservation District Conservation Directory.

 All of my work is designed to be installed and managed without the use of chemicals.
-As a member of Sustainable Overlook, my neighborhood sustainability team, I have launched a project to create a neighborhood-wide pesticide free zone to protect our health, water, pollinators and wildlife.
+As a member of Sustainable Overlook, a neighborhood sustainability team, I have launched a project to create a neighborhood-wide pesticide free zone to protect our health, water, pollinators and wildlife.
 Partnering with Metro, we ask neighbors to use safe natural gardening techniques.

 Read my top 3 Landscape Design tips.

-Northwest Center for Alternatives to Pesticides – Business League
+Northwest Center for Alternatives to Pesticides – Business League Member

 Backyard Habitat Certification Program – Landscaper Directory

-Sustainable Overlook – Steering Committee
+Sustainable Overlook (Overlook Neighborhood Association) – Steering Committee

-All content Copyright Mulysa Melco 2017
+All content Copyright Mulysa Melco 2021